Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 - If your environment blocks Apple's servers, no troubleshooting fix will restore cloud-dependent dictation.
 On-device processing is the only architecture that works regardless of network conditions.

-- VoicePrivate processes audio entirely on your device, works offline after a one-time model download, and exports transcripts in five formats including SRT, WebVTT, and JSON.
+- VoicePrivate processes audio entirely on your Mac, works offline after a one-time model download, and exports transcripts in five formats including SRT, WebVTT, and JSON.

 - Apple Silicon Macs (M1/M2/M3) handle on-device transcription more consistently than Intel Macs due to dedicated Neural Engine hardware.